 Predator abundance

 The variable Np,h,y describes the predator abundance in the methods section.
 The summary of the predator abundances can be found in “Table_PredatorAbundance” worksheet in the file appendixTable.xls.
-The predator abundance time series with model for estimating missing values can be found in predatorAbundanceSources.xlxs file: this file has the raw output from tables or figures in literature that which were to generate the complete estimates of abundance for all years with and without surveys.
+The predator abundance time series with model for estimating missing values can be found in predatorAbundanceSources.xlxs file: this file has the raw output from tables or figures in literature that were used to generate the complete estimates of abundance for all years with and without surveys.
 The data that is read into the model is found in the predAnnualTotals.csv files.
 This csv data file is read into the model using the create_Nphy.r R wrapper script.

 Killer whales

 The annual estimates of killer whale abundances are based on mark-recapture data.
 The southern resident killer whales (SRKW) in the Salish Sea have perfect detection probability, while the northern resident killer whales (NRKW) along the west coast Vancouver Island/British Columbia coast, southeast Alaska residents (SEAK) in the southeast Alaska area, and the western Alaska residents in the western Alaska area all have imperfect detection in their surveys.
-For our analysis the individual pods, or family groups, in each population include the following: J, K, and L pods; SRKW (Center for Whale Research 2016), +A102, -A11, -A30, -A24, -AC6, -G29, and -I11 pods; NRKW (Olesiuk et al. 2005), AF, and AG pods; SEAK (Allen and Angliss 2013), and AD, AI, AJ, AK, and AN pods; WEAK (Allen and Angliss 2013, Matkin et al. 2014).
+For our analysis the individual pods, or family groups, in each population include the following: J, K, and L pods; SRKW (Center for Whale Research 2016), +A102, -A11, -A30, -A24, -AC6, -G29, and -I11 pods; NRKW (Olesiuk et al. 2005), AF, and AG pods; SEAK (Allen and Angliss 2013), and AD, AI, AJ, AK, and AN pods; GOA (Allen and Angliss 2013, Matkin et al. 2014).

 Harbor seals

 Harbor seal estimates are derived from time-series of haul-out data.
 In most cases these time-series have missing years.
 To interpolate those missing data, we use the MARSS package in R for time-series analysis.
-The abundance estimates for central California (Carretta et al. 2015, Codde and Allen 2015) are based on the San Francisco Bay and Point Reyes population.
+The abundance estimates for central California (Carretta et al. 2015, Codde and Allen 2015) are based on the San Francisco Bay and Point Reyes populations.
 The northern California population of harbor seals is based on the total California population estimate (Carretta et al. 2015) minus the central California estimate.

 Columbia River harbor seal estimates are based on annual counts at the mouth of the river.
 These were digitized from a slide by Robin Brown from ODFW (see email from Eric Ward on July 29th, 2016, title pinniped counts Columbia).